cmgrayb/libdyson-rest/README.md

 ## Security

 - No hardcoded credentials or sensitive data
-- API hostnames and decryption keys are the only allowed static values
 - Use environment variables for configuration
 - All user inputs are validated
 - API responses are sanitized